Brain-Inspired AI with Hyperbolic Geometry: Hyperbolic Machine Learning

 \subsection{Limitations and existing tools}

 Currently, there are four models used to perform calculations in hyperbolic geometry, but their optimal applications in machine learning have not been thoroughly studied.
 Most research tends to default to the Poincaré model.
-Several challenges persist, including mathematical precision errors, the lack of linear algebra in hyperbolic geometry, and the absence of a natural mean.
+As well as this hyperbolic geometry doesn't always lead to performance increases with hierarchical or scale-free data and we need to better understand how to utilise it or when other geometries may be better suited.
+Several other challenges also persist, including mathematical precision errors, the lack of linear algebra in hyperbolic geometry, and the absence of a natural mean.
 These issues complicate both theoretical work and practical implementation, contributing to the problem of vanishing and exploding gradients during neural network training.

 To effectively build models that leverage hyperbolic geometry at scale, tools are needed to abstract complex mathematical computations for machine learning practitioners.
 Several such tools exist, varying in maturity: Hyperlib \cite{hyperlib}, geoopt \cite{geoopt}, manifold.js \cite{juliamanifold}, and HypLL \cite{hypll}.
 These libraries enable the implementation of machine learning components in hyperbolic space, and their continued development and use are encouraged.